 ‘Fáinne Oir’ tells the story of an Irish family living in the townland of Glanageeha in West Mayo during the Famine Years of 1845-1848.
-Parents Sean and Maire O’Malley and their five daughters Saoirse, Maire, Aine, Nora and Brid, work in community with their neighbours, surviving mainly off the life-giving potato crop.
+Parents Sean and Maire O’Malley and their three daughters Saoirse, Maire and Aine, work in community with their neighbours, surviving mainly off the life-giving potato crop.

 A new tragedy emerges with the death of Saoirse’s father, Sean.
 Diarmuid remembers and honours his promise to the newly heartbroken Saoirse, to love and protect her always – as he dedicates himself to providing for her precious siblings – the now orphaned O’Malley sisters.